 - Didn’t realize this recipe needed so long to chill?
 No worries!
 I have another great donut recipe: Beth’s Famous Glazed Yeast Donuts that comes out almost just like these and it does not need the chilling time that this recipe does.
 I’d recommend making that recipe if you are in a hurry to get your donuts in your belly.

 - To Make Chocolate Glaze: Add 2-3 tablespoons of cocoa powder when you add the powdered sugar.
 You’ll need to increase the milk by a bit too to form a smooth glaze.

 - To Make a Maple Glaze: Replace the vanilla extra in original recipes with 1/2 teaspoon maple flavoring (you can use up to 1 teaspoon, adjust to your liking).

 - These donuts are much better eaten fresh.
 They store about as well as most grocery store donuts.

 - Category: Dessert

 - Cuisine: American

-Keywords: homemade glazed donuts, easy donuts recipe, pioneer woman donuts, how to make glazed donuts, how to make glazed doughnuts, best glazed doughnuts, best doughnut recipe, how to make donuts at home, how to make homemade donuts
+Keywords: homemade donuts, easy donuts recipe, pioneer woman donuts, how to make glazed donuts, old fashioned donut, how to make donuts, best donuts